microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/calendar-list-calendarpermissions.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of <b>calendarPermission</b> objects in the response body.
+If successful, this method returns a `200 OK` response code and a collection of **calendarPermission** objects in the response body.

 ## Examples